 Research + Projects

-Evaluation of the Pre-court Support for Adolescents using violence in the home (AVITH) Pilot
+Evaluation of Youthlaw’s Pre-court support for adolescents using violence in the home

 The Report highlights that early, specialist legal and non-legal support and pre-court negotiations, often results in timely and effective outcomes for young people, reduces harmful contact with the justice system and improved safety for their families.

-The capacity of the integrated practice team to link young people with relevant supports not only mitigates the risk of violence within the family, but also create a space for young people to disclose their own experiences of violence.
-The report found that over two thirds of young people had experienced family violence, or been exposed to family violence in the home.
+• the capacity of the integrated practice team to link young people in with relevant supports which could mitigate the risk of violence within the family, as well as to create space for young people to disclose their own (historical and current) experiences of violence.

 Publications